-Tendinopathies are various painful problems that affect the tendons of the muscles.
-We often hear about tendonitis and tendinosis without really knowing what distinguishes them.
+Tendinopathies are different painful problems that affect the tendons of muscles.
+We often hear the terms tendinitis and tendinosis used without really knowing what the difference is.

 - Tendonitis: Injury caused by overuse or trauma.
-In most cases, a tendonitis develops as a result of an unusual effort or overtraining.
-The muscle and tendon cannot adapt to follow the evolution of the effort and it results in inflammation and pain.
+Most often, a tendonitis develops as a result of an unusual effort or overtraining.
+The muscle and tendon are unable to adapt to keep up with the effort and the result is inflammation and pain.

-- Tendinosis: Progressive degeneration of the tendon caused by repeated stress or effort on the tendon.
+- Tendinosis: Progressive degeneration of the tendon caused by repeated stress or strain on it.
 Tissue healing is insufficient and results in thinning or deformation of the tendon fibers, calcifications or micro-tears.
-Untreated tendinosis can lead to partial or complete tearing of the tendon.
-Since this process takes place over several years, there are no inflammatory signs.
+Untreated tendinosis can lead to a partial or complete tear of the tendon.
+This process takes place over several years and there are no inflammatory signs.

-Tendinopathies particularly take the form of pain.
-This is also the main reason why people consult in physiotherapy for this condition.
-The pain will tend to increase with the movement or contraction of the affected muscle.
-However, during the evaluation, your physiotherapist may also note muscle tension and deficiencies in mobility, muscle strength, exercise tolerance, flexibility, posture and movement in your sports or work gestures.
+Tendinopathy manifests itself in the form of pain, which is the main reason why people seek physiotherapy for this condition.
+Pain tends to increase with movement or contraction of the affected muscle.
+However, during the evaluation, your physiotherapist may also notice muscular tension, deficiencies in mobility, muscle strength, effort tolerance, flexibility, posture and movement pattern in your sports or work movements.

-The evolution of this condition extends on a few weeks to several months.
-The duration of the condition will depend on many factors.
-Indeed, early management in physiotherapy is essential to improve the prognosis.
-Moreover, the longer the condition has been present, the more likely it is to become chronic, making the recovery longer and more difficult.
+This condition evolves over a few weeks to several months, depending on many factors.
+Early treatment in physiotherapy is essential to improve the prognosis.
+Besides, the longer the condition has been present, the more likely it is to become chronic, which makes it slower and more difficult to heal.

-Tendinopathies can be treated by interventions in physiotherapy, occupational therapy, acupuncture and appropriate medication.
-In severe cases, surgery may be indicated, among other things if there is a significant tear of a tendon.
+Tendinopathies can be treated with physiotherapy, occupational therapy, acupuncture and appropriate medication.
+In severe cases, surgery may be indicated, especially if a tendon has been significantly torn.
 The initial treatment consists of resting the affected muscle group while keeping the limb active and mobile.
-Then, when indicated, it will be necessary to gradually resume the strengthening of the affected muscle group and the re-education of the movement.
-Thus, the physiotherapy management will include myofascial techniques, cryotherapy and thermotherapy, electrotherapy and teaching for analgesic purposes.
-Ultrasound, manual therapy, tapping and an exercise program will also be part of the treatment plan.
+Then, when appropriate, we must progressively start strengthening the affected muscle group and re-educating the movement.
+Physiotherapy management will include myofascial techniques, cryotherapy and thermotherapy, electrotherapy and pain management education.
+Ultrasound, manual therapy, taping and an exercise program will also be part of the treatment plan.

-In short, the physiotherapist is the health professional who will guide you through the healing stages.
-Do not hesitate to consult a physiotherapist quickly if you suspect having tendinopathy.
+In short, the physiotherapist is the health professional who will guide you through the healing process.
+Do not hesitate to consult a physiotherapist quickly if you believe you have a tendinopathy.